Japan Automobile Manufacturers Association: Other brands of member companies

 The "Big Three" of Japan (Toyota, Nissan, and Honda), each have luxury divisions: Honda's Acura (created in 1986), Nissan's Infiniti, and Toyota's Lexus (both created in 1989).
 Other than limited sales of the Infiniti Q45 these brands were only available outside Japan until 2005, when Lexus was introduced to the Japanese domestic market ("JDM").
 Acura and Infiniti are also planned to be introduced into the Japanese domestic market by 2008.
 Toyota also began marketing some of its small domestic market cars in the United States under the Scion marque in 2003.

 In Japan, there are also numerous small car manufacturers, coachbuilders, and tuning companies.
 Companies such as Mitsuoka, Spoon Sports, and HKS build production vehicles, sports cars, or one-off concepts in much smaller quantities than the major carmakers, therefore they are not included in JAMA.

+Automated Driving Safety Evaluation Framework

+Trying to find a common methodology to deal the safety of automated driving solutions, JAMA released its first guidelines for evaluating the safety of automated driving systems (ADS) in 2022.

+Currently the latest version is version 4.0.

+Background and Objectives

+The framework was established to provide an optimized, transparent, and technically consistent structure for the safety argumentation of automated driving systems.
+The project focuses on standardizing evaluation and determination methods and to serve as a guideline for evaluating and verifying safety throughout each phase of the development process—including planning, design, and evaluation—in order to improve both safety and to improve development efficiency.

+By defining these guidelines, JAMA aims to foster a common technical understanding that serves as a foundational reference for international regulations and global collaborative projects in the automotive industry.